CrossFit

 Observations from practice

-It is clear that more research is needed into the (long- term) effects of Covid-19 infections.
+It is clear that more research is needed into the (long- term) effects of COVID-19 infections.
 More research can lead to new medical insights and practical recommendations as well as recognition of symptom burden with which patients sometimes struggle for years.
 Scientific knowledge and tacit knowledge needs to be brought together via a multidisciplinary approach and from the perspective of physical, mental and emotional health on an individual as well as on a global level.

 Our tacit knowledge on this topic is based on our observations at CrossFit Eudokia and on self-reports from our members at CrossFit Eudokia.